MicrosoftDocs/memdocs/autopilot/profiles.md

    > [!NOTE]
    >
    > When the assignment **All Devices** is used, exclusions aren't supported.
-Attempting to exclude groups while targeting to all devices may cause assignment problems and may require uploading device hashes again.
+Attempting to exclude groups while targeting to all devices might cause assignment problems and might require uploading device hashes again.

 1. Select **Next**.